Tokyo Olympics chief quits, apologises again over sexist remarks

 “The IOC will continue working hand-in-hand with his successor to deliver safe and secure Olympic Games Tokyo 2020 in 2021,” IOC President Thomas Bach said in a statement.

-Top government spokesman Katsunobu Kato declined to comment on the issue except to say things would be done according to procedures and in a transparent way.

-The Mori controversy has done “serious reputational damage” to the Tokyo Olympics, said one source involved in the Games, requesting anonymity due to the sensitivity of the matter and adding that many officials want a woman to replace Mori.

-Tokyo Governor Yuriko Koike, herself a pioneer as Tokyo’s first female leader, avoided a direct answer when asked during a news conference who Mori’s successor should be, but said the person should embody Olympic ideals of inclusivity and be somebody the world can accept.
+Tokyo Governor Yuriko Koike, herself a pioneer as Tokyo’s first female leader, avoided a direct answer when asked during a news conference who Mori’s successor should be.
+She said, however, that the person should embody Olympic ideals of inclusivity and be somebody the world can accept.

 “Diversity and harmony - that’s something that the person at the top needs to understand, embody and broadcast,” she said.

-Tammy Parlour, head of the Women’s Sports Trust in Britain, told Reuters in an email that the Olympics were a chance to showcase equality.
+Tammy Parlour, head of the Women’s Sports Trust in Britain, told Reuters the Olympics were a chance to showcase equality.

 “The wider issue is not what one man says though, but how the Olympic movement can capitalise on its visibility to promote brilliant women across all sports and create greater diversity behind the scenes in leadership positions,” she said.

-Reporting by Chang-ran Kim, Mari Saito, Elaine Lies, Antoni Slodkowski, Chris Gallagher; writing by Elaine Lies; Editing by Michael Perry, Raju Gopalakrishnan, Robert Birsel
+Reporting by Chang-ran Kim, Mari Saito, Elaine Lies, Antoni Slodkowski, Chris Gallagher; writing by Elaine Lies; Editing by Raju Gopalakrishnan, Robert Birsel, David Dolan and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.